 - Do not carry large amounts of cash in your wallet or purse.
 Only carry enough cash that you may need for the day.
 Avoid "flashing" your cash in public.
 Use a checking (debit) card to make transactions, so as to avoid losing cash or getting robbed.

 - Carry your purse, wallet, or backpack close to your body and keep a tight grip on it.

 - Do not carry your id card and your checks in your wallet.
 It would be better to keep them separate (e.g. keep your id cards in your wallet in one pocket, and your checkbook in another pocket.
 If you lose your checkbook, contact your bank immediately so that no stranger or thief can access your money.

 - Do not write your PIN number down.
 Memorize it!

 - Make a list of all of your credit cards, checking account numbers, and identification cards.
 If anything gets stolen or lost, you should contact the police immediately and give them the list.
 You must also contact your bank as soon as possible to prevent a thief from accessing your money

 Checks are typically used to pay for monthly bills such as rent, telephone, cable, water and electric bills.
 The benefit of using a check is that once it is cashed, you have proof of payment through the bank.
 Banks usually scan copies of checks that have been cashed or deposited, which allows you to view the checks conveniently through your online account statement.
 PLEASE NOTE: it is a very serious offense to write checks without having sufficient funds in your account.
 Please make sure you have enough money in your checking account before you write any checks.
 A "bounced" check can result in fees from the bank, fees from the vendor, and other potential financial and legal consequences.

-Check out these step-by-step tutorials that explain how to write a check:
+Check out this step-by-step tutorial that explain how to write a check.